 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This discrepancy is the result of several factors, such as more retirements and competition from other industries.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+This shortage is because of several things, including an aging workforce and competition from other industries.
 It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?